 …

-The Frame Counter field for non-hyper block mode is formatted as illustrated in Figure 3 and the Slot Index field, the Round Index field and the Block Index field are set as the indices of the ranging slot, ranging round and ranging block, in which the Compact frame is transmitted or received, respectively.
+The Frame Counter field for Compact frame is formatted as illustrated in Figure 3 and the Slot Index field, the Round Index field and the Block Index field are set as the indices of the ranging slot, ranging round and ranging block, in which the Compact frame is transmitted or received, respectively.
+In hyper block mode, the ranging block index shall be calculated as specified in 10.32.3.5 Hyper block mode.